 College Directors and Deputy Directors of Education have the ability to approve extensions to, and exemptions from, the 15 and 20 working day turnaround requirement.
 College Education Committees or Quality Assurance and Approval Committees (or equivalent), depending on practice in each College, are responsible for oversight of the timeliness of feedback.
-A College report should be sent to the University Quality Assurance Committee (UQAC) periodically (as directed by UQAC) identifying areas of non-compliance.
+A College report should be sent to the University's Quality, Enhancement, and Standards Committee (QESC) periodically (as directed by QESC) identifying areas of non-compliance.